 Begins three months before and ends three months after the month of the individual’s Medicare eligibility date (typically 65th birthday).
 The beneficiary can choose any type of plan during the Initial Election Period (IEP).

-Open Enrollment Period (or Annual Election Period)
+Open Enrollment Period for Medicare Advantage & Prescription Drug coverage (or Annual Election Period)

 October 15th to December 7th